Advice for Exam Stress: Parents & Students

 Watch out for exam stress

-Children who experience stress may be irritable, not sleep well, lose interest in food, worry a lot, and appear depressed or negative.
+Children who experience stress may be irritable, not sleep well, lose interest in food, worry a lot and appear depressed or negative.
 Headaches and stomach pains can also be stress-related.
 Having someone to talk to about their work can help.
-Support from a parent, tutor or study buddy can help children share their worries and keep things in perspective.
-If you feel your child isn't coping, talk to their teachers at school.
+Support from a parent/carer, tutor or study buddy can help children share their worries and keep things in perspective.
+If you feel your child is not coping, talk to their teachers at school.
 Useful website: http://www.youngminds.org.uk/for_parents/worried_about_your_child/schoolwork_exam_stress

 Make sure you child eats well

-A balanced diet is vital for your child's health, and can help them to feel well during exam periods.
-Some parents find that too many high-fat, high-sugar and high-caffeine foods and drinks (such as cola, sweets, chocolate, burgers and chips) make their children hyperactive, irritable and moody.
+A balanced diet is vital for your child's health and can help them to feel well during exam periods.
+Some parents/carers find that too many high-fat, high-sugar and high-caffeine foods and drinks (such as fizzy-drinks and cola, sweets, chocolate, burgers and chips) make their children hyperactive, irritable and moody.